- About Us

 Conviron is the world’s largest designer and supplier of plant growth chambers and rooms.
 Leading universities, government agencies and agricultural biotech companies around the globe rely on Conviron’s highly engineered controlled environments to solve many of today’s challenges in food production and safety.
 Headquartered with design and manufacturing facilities in Winnipeg, Canada, and wholly-owned Argus Controls in Surrey, BC, Conviron employs a global sales and distribution network with offices in the US, Europe, Australia and China.

+Applications are now closed, the awards will be announced soon.
 For more information, about the ASPB Conviron Scholars Program, visit the ASPB website:www.aspb.org/conviron